 Our aim is that children will enjoy extending their learning, and sharing their successes by showing their families what they are able to do.

-Homework is set on a Monday and is due in by the following Monday.
-It is important that homework books and sheets are in school on a Monday as we will go through them in class.
-Homework should be completed in an appropriate handwriting pen or pencil.
+Homework is usually set on a Monday and is due in by the following Monday.
+Written homework should be completed in an appropriate handwriting pen or pencil.
 Children should take as much pride in the presentation of their homework as they do in their school work.
 If children don't know what to do for their homework, they need to ask the class teacher for help or clarification as soon as possible.

 CHALLENGE CARDS FOR PRACTISING SPELLINGS

-These are the cards that we have been using in class to practise our spellings.
+These are the cards that we use in class to practise our spellings.
 You can print them off and use them at home.

 Reading regularly at home will really help children to progress with their decoding and comprehension.
 It is also important that they have the opportunity to discuss what they have read with an adult.
 We would like all pupils to read at home at least 3 times per week.
 All pupils who manage to do this will receive dojos for their hard work.